 Applicants should have a first- or second-class university honours degree or equivalent.
 Individuals with degrees in biological sciences, veterinary or human medicine, animal sciences, social sciences, statistics and economics, are all encouraged to apply.
+Applicants from overseas will be required to provide evidence of proficiency in spoken and written English, including scientific usage and comprehension.

 Months of entry